Stay in touch

 Read more about other Nature in Neighborhood grant projects

-Funded through the 2019 bond measure, Metro's Nature in Neighborhoods capital grants pilot utilizes a novel approach called participatory budgeting that gives community members a direct voice in choosing which projects in their communities to recommend up to $4 million in funding to the Metro Council.
+Funded through the 2019 bond measure, Metro's Nature in Nature in Neighborhoods Community Choice Grants utilizes a novel approach called participatory budgeting that gives community members a direct voice in choosing which projects in their communities to recommend up to $4 million in funding to the Metro Council.

 Purpose of grants

-Nature in Neighborhoods capital grants pilot funding grants improve water quality, protect fish and wildlife and connect people to nature.
+Nature in Neighborhoods Community Choice Grants funding grants improve water quality, protect fish and wildlife and connect people to nature.

-The Nature in Neighborhoods capital grants pilot will support community-led projects that benefit historically marginalized communities, protect and improve water quality and fish and wildlife habitat, support climate resilience and increase people’s experience of nature at the community scale.
+Nature in Neighborhoods Community Choice Grants will support community-led projects that benefit historically marginalized communities, protect and improve water quality and fish and wildlife habitat, support climate resilience and increase people’s experience of nature at the community scale.
 Chosen projects will emphasize community engagement, racial equity and climate resilience as well as meet the requirements of the 2019 bond measure.

 - To maximize the impact of investments, projects must demonstrate strong partnerships between community-based organizations and public (non-federal) agencies.